aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-wan-configuration.md

         # Maximum 2 devices supported by group for HA.
         wan_ha:

-          # Enable / Disable auto CV-Pathfinder HA, when two nodes are defined in node group.
+          # Enable / Disable auto CV-Pathfinder HA, when two nodes are defined in the same node_group.
           enabled: <bool; default=True>

           # Enable / Disable IPsec over HA path-group when HA is enabled.